syrop/syrop.github.io/_posts/2019-04-01-asynctask-inside-viewmodel.markdown

 This may remind you of the refactoring I did in the article '[ViewModel and CompositeDisposable][viewmodel-and-disposable]', in which I created an RxJava `Disposable` - and properly disposed it - inside a `ViewModel`, so that the `Disposable` didn't have to be handled inside an `Activity` or a `Fragment`.

-## The disadvantage

-All `AsyncTask`s in Android are run within a single thread, so - because in this particular `AsyncTask` I use a call to `Thread.sleep()` - it will block all other `AsyncTask`s if you try to run them simultaneously.

 ## The previous article

 You may not understand the present article unless you have read the [previous one][previous] in which I discuss why I decided to discuss `AsyncTask` in the first place.